 4. Blueberry Juice

-Mounting evidence from tissue culture, animal, and clinical models suggests that flavonoid-rich fruits, such as blueberries (Vaccinium spp.), have the potential to limit the development and severity of certain cancers and vascular diseases, such as atherosclerosis, ischemic stroke and neurodegenerative diseases of aging.
+Mounting evidence from tissue culture, animal, and clinical models suggest that flavonoid-rich fruits, such as blueberries (Vaccinium spp.), have the potential to limit the development and severity of certain cancers and vascular diseases, such as atherosclerosis, ischemic stroke, and neurodegenerative diseases of aging.

 5. Black Cherry Juice

 Not only is this juice high in antioxidants, but there is evidence that black cherry juice can expedite the healing of exercise-induced muscle injuries.
 Compounds in cherries may also help to relieve pain caused by gout and and other forms of arthritis.
 Cherries or cherry juice consumption may also significantly reduce your risk for colon cancer.

 A study at the University of California Davis showed that consuming a serving of cherries daily significantly lowered the blood uric acid levels by as much as 15 percent.
 The general recommendation is to consume about two tablespoons of tart cherry juice concentrate a day, or one to two servings of fresh or dried cherries.
 Results will vary.

 Açaí is naturally rich in Omega fats, amino acids, electrolytes, antioxidants, protein; as well as vitamins A, B1 and E. Açaí berries / juice are used in holistic treatment regiments for various health concerns, including digestive problems, skin irritation and insomnia.